 Documentation should establish the need for an accommodation due to the presence of a substantially limiting condition(s) impacting the student's access to the learning or living environment.
-If students have access to documentation, they should submit it along with the request form, however, appointments can still be made if a treatment provider is in the process of submitting documentation.
+If students have access to documentation, they should submit it along with the request form, however, appointments can still be made if the student is in the process of submitting documentation.
 Documentation may be submitted via email, mail, fax, or in-person:

 Office of Accessibility Services